About this IRC® + IRC4HR® Project

 - How do small business owners perceive the relevance of the program and its helpfulness to their business?
 How willing would they be to recommend the program to other business owners?

-The first 8-week experience wrapped up in December 2021 and the preliminary feedback from participants was very positive (you can learn more about what it means to Bounce Forward and hear directly from the participants in the short video below).
+The first 8-week experience wrapped up in December 2021 and the preliminary feedback from participants has been very positive (you can learn more about what it means to Bounce Forward and hear directly from the participants in the short video below).
 Based on participant enthusiasm, an Alumni Program kicked off in April 2022.
-In this follow-up pilot, business owners were enabled to more fully develop their coaching skills and their employees were engaged, as well, to co-create a program that helps workers enjoy their work and thrive/further develop in their roles.
+In this follow-up pilot, business owners will more fully develop their coaching skills and their employees will be engaged, as well, to co-create a program that helps workers enjoy their work and thrive/further develop in their roles.

 We are excited about the opportunity to improve job quality in ways that enable small business owners and their employees to thrive.
-In their final report — Mind the Mindset Gap — the authors explain how changing mindsets — the set of beliefs and assumptions that shape how we make sense of the world — is a prerequisite if we want to create good jobs at scale.
-The report is available as a PDF from the link above or in the Project Publication section below.
+In their final report — Mind the Mindset Gap — the authors explain how changing mindsets—the set of beliefs and assumptions that shape how we make sense of the world — is a prerequisite if we want to create good jobs at scale.
+The report is available as a PDF from the link above or in the Project Publication section (right column).
 Please open it to read in your browser or download it and let us know what you think!

 Jennifer is the former Assistant Chief Scientist for the Human Performance Wing for the Air Force Research Laboratory.
 She has served as a high-performance coach and small business strategist for nearly 10 years, helping hundreds of people around the world find more fulfillment and financial success in their work.
 She founded Work for Humanity to reach a larger audience and bring innovation to workforce development and leadership training.
 Dr. Gresham earned her PhD in biochemistry at the University of Maryland.